hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 An obvious question relates to the unbounded nature of a replicated log.
 Raft provides a mechanism by which the current state is snapshotted, and the log is compacted.
-Because of the FSM abstraction, restoring the state of the FSM must result in the same state as a reply of old logs.
+Because of the FSM abstraction, restoring the state of the FSM must result in the same state as a replay of old logs.
 This allows Raft to capture the FSM state at a point in time, and then remove all the logs that were used to reach that state.
 This is performed automatically without user intervention, and prevents unbounded disk usage as well as minimizing time spent replaying logs.
 One of the advantages of using LMDB is that it allows Consul